-4.2.2.6 WBS Managers
+4.2.2.7 WBS Managers

 The project engineering work organization is structured according to the work breakdown structure (WBS).
-A WBS Manager will be assigned at the optimal WBS level according to a risk based graded approach.
-In some instances, this "optimal" level may be a WBS Level 2 and sometimes at a lower level.
-Each WBS Manager is responsible for the execution of the work scope.
-The WBS managers report to the Project Engineering Manager.
-Because of the importance (cost and criticality) and complexity of the Stellarator Core (WBS 1), subsystem WBS Managers (e.g., WBS 11, WBS 12, ...) have been assigned.
+A WBS Manager is assigned at the optimal WBS level according to a risk based graded approach.
+In some instances, this "optimal" level may be at WBS Level 2 and sometimes at a lower level (job managers or cost account managers).
+A WBS Manager is responsible for the execution of the work scope consistent with technical, cost, and schedule objectives.
+The WBS managers report to Responsible Line Managers.

-4.2.2.7 NCSX Project Control Manager
+4.2.2.8 NCSX Project Control Manager